Numbered-node cycle network: Use

 A recumbent bicycle passes a numbered-node-network sign and a padstool sign (kept low for ergonomics and scenic unobtrusiveness).

-Paper numbered-node-network maps can be bought at tourist offices, and some hotels, and restaurants; paper-format maps are also available online.
+Paper maps for the numbered-node cycle network can be purchased at tourist offices, some hotels and restaurants, or purchased online.
 There are also many online route planners.
 OpenStreetMap, a Wikipedia-style map, has extensive information on the numbered-node network, available as downloadable maps and datasets under the Open Database License.

 Cyclists sometimes print the lists of node numbers and fasten them to their handlebars or front mudguard.
 They can thus refer to them and pick the right path without having to memorize numbers or stop.

 Paper, downloaded or roadside maps simplify changing route when plans, weather, etc. change.

 As with rest areas alongside car routes, bike numbered-node networks are designed and upgraded for access to roadside services, such as public toilets, accommodation, food and drink.
 This encourages tourism and is seen as a form of local economic development.
 These facilities are also mapped in some areas.

 The routes are not entirely on dedicated cycleways; some parts are on quiet roads.
 The routes are selected for being pleasant to cycle, and thus may not always be the shortest and fastest routes.
 While there is no formal international standard which routes must meet, routes are tested before they are added to the network, and there's an expectation that they will be more-or-less to Dutch standards for cycle routes.
 Points with a lot of cycle accidents may be removed from the network.

 Some points have official signpost stickers giving instructions for submitting comments or finding out more about the location.
 Some jurisdictions also advertise themed routes, or routes that parallel train routes, publishing a series of numbers that specify them.